 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 II does not feature such a mic input.

-Both the LX100 II and the A9 are recent models that are part of the current product line-up.
-The LX100 II replaced the earlier Panasonic LX100, while the A9 does not have a direct predecessor.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic LX100 II better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.